What’s the difference between blond vs. blonde? Why do we use two different nouns and adjectives for fair hair color?

 Craftsman – Artisan

-However, there are some words, like the adjective blond, that still have two gender forms.
+However, some words, like the adjective blonde, still have two gender forms.

 Some are still commonly used, while others are slowly disappearing.